-As of the report date, SNF had commenced commercial operations at the new facility and satisfied the initial capital investment obligation of \$92.2 million.
-SNF is required to produce \$6.8 million of payroll, excluding benefits, over the 12 month period ending June 30, 2012 (project year 1).
-Payroll obligations increase until project year five when they reach \$29.4 million per project year.
+As of the report date, SNF had commenced commercial operations at the new facility, satisfied the initial capital investment obligation of \$92.2 million, and continues to invest in additional production facilities.
+SNF is required to produce \$13.8 million of payroll, excluding benefits, over the 12-month period ending June 30, 2013.
+SNF reported over \$7.7 million in new payroll for the period ending June 30, 2013, missing the performance requirement.
+SNF's next obligation includes \$19.2 million in payroll for the period ending June 30, 2014.